MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/mrtcore/images-tailored-for-scale-theme-contrast.md

 <Image x:Name="myXAMLImageElement" Source="ms-appx:///Assets/Images/logo.png"/>
 ```

 Notice that you use the `ms-appx` URI scheme because you're referring to a file that comes from your app's package.
 See [URI schemes](/windows/uwp/app-resources/uri-schemes) in the UWP documentation.
-And here’s how you refer to the same image resource in imperative code.
+This is how you refer to the same image resource in imperative code.

 ```csharp
 this.myXAMLImageElement.Source = new BitmapImage(new Uri("ms-appx:///Assets/Images/logo.png"));